uilyam/DedSimpleLogger/README.md

 ## Purpose

-To provide a simple plugin that enables hierarchical logging throughout a Unity application.
+To provide a simple package that enables hierarchical logging throughout a Unity application.

 ## Getting Started